Removing Reflections from RAW Photos: Reflection synthesis

 \subsection{Photometric reflection synthesis}

-Our most fundamental simulation principle is the additive property of light: glass superimposes the light field from a reflection and transmission scene to form a mixture.
-The resulting mixture image $m = t + r$ accumulates (with equal weight) photons from the transmission scene into a transmission image $t$ and a reflection image $r$.
+Our most fundamental simulation principle is the additive property of light: glass superimposes the light fields from a reflection and transmission scene to form a mixture.
+The resulting mixture image $m = t + r$ accumulates (with equal weight) photons from the two scenes into a transmission image $t$ and a reflection image $r$.
 We simulate $t$ and $r$ from images in linear XYZ color (ACR Step~\ref{acr:convert_XYZ}).

-The first photometric property is illuminant color, which often differs between $t$ and $r$ because the glass in consumer photographs typically separates indoor and outdoor spaces.
+The first photometric property is the illuminant color, which often differs between $t$ and $r$ because the glass in consumer photographs typically separates indoor and outdoor spaces.
 Otherwise, the photographer could walk around the glass to take their photo.
 Even in specialized scenes like museum display cases, the case is often internally illuminated, making its illuminant color different than in the gallery at large.
-By representing $(t, r)$ in XYZ color before white balancing, the illuminant colors are mixed.
+By representing $t$ and $r$ in XYZ color before white balancing, the illuminant colors are mixed.

-The second property is the power of light.
-In typical scenes, the illuminant power differs on either side of the glass ($t$ and $r$ differ in brightness).
-The number of photons that strike the sensor is scaled by the exposure $e = s\cdot g / n^2$, for shutter speed $s$, aperture $n$, and gain $g$ (ISO).
-We normalize the exposures of $t$ and $r$ so pixels are proportional to scene luminance up to a shared constant.
-This non-exposed mixture $m'$ is $m' = t' + r'$, $t' = t/e_t$, and $r' = r/e_r$, for exposures $e_t$ and $e_r$.
-We simulate a capture function $\mathcal{C}$ that re-exposes and re-white balances $m'$ by exposing the mean pixel to a target value $\tau$, $m = \mathcal{C}(m')$, $\mathcal{C}(m') = We'm'$, and $e' = \tau / \E[m']$, where $W$ is a $3\times3$ matrix that white balances in XYZ (\fref{func:white_balance}, \cref{sec:supp:white_balancing}).
+The second property is the illuminant power.
+In typical scenes, this power differs on either side of the glass ($t$ and $r$ differ in brightness).
+The number of captured photons is scaled by the exposure $e = s\cdot g / n^2$, for shutter speed $s$, aperture $n$, and gain $g$ (ISO).
+We normalize the exposures of $t$ and $r$ by $e$ so pixels are proportional to scene luminance up to a shared constant.
+This un-exposed mixture is $m' = t' + r'$, $t' = t/e_t$, and $r' = r/e_r$, for exposures $e_t$ and $e_r$.
+We simulate a capture function $\mathcal{C}$ that re-exposes and re-white balances $m'$ by exposing the mean pixel to a target value $\tau$, $m = \mathcal{C}(m') = We'm'$, and $e' = \tau / \E[m']$, where $W$ is a $3\times3$ matrix that white balances in XYZ (\fref{func:white_balance}, \cref{sec:supp:white_balancing}).
 If pixels in $t$ or $r$ are saturated, \mb{e' = 1 / \min(\max(t'),~\max(r'))}, to ensure they remain so.
-Lastly, $m$ is converted to scene-referred, linear RGB to train dereflection models.
-See \cref{sec:reflection_removal}, \fref{func:simulate_examples} and \cref{sec:supp:photometric_sim} for details.
+Lastly, $m$ is converted to scene-referred, linear RGB to train models.